 It may come as a surprise to some of you to learn that many of the most successful horse racing traders know very little about race specifics like the form, jockeys, trainers, pedigree, the going — and many don’t even watch the races they bet on.
 These kinds of “cold” bettors exist in both the financial and sports betting worlds.

-The optimal time to enter the market is whenever there’s enough liquidity to influence a significant change in the odds.
-This is in the final 30 minutes when money arrives into the market.
+An optimal time to enter the market is in the final 30 minutes before a horse race.
+This is where the late money arrives into the market.

 Matched Money: How volume hits the horse racing markets late on before a race